milkydood/devops-coding-challenge/README.md

 * Docker, or maybe lambda the service
   - No need for this to run on instances to manage, so fargate or lambda would be suitable candidates (bearing in mind the cost of high request lambda hits)

+* Use more paremeters / cfn stacks
+  - There's hardcoded values (ie subnets come to mind) in the cloudformation.
+This shouldn't be the case.